 After she shared that the business was taken aback by her announcement, I had to ask a follow-on question.

-An interesting dialogue ensued, which inspired this Leadership Moment titled How to Lose Your Leaders – a tongue-in-cheek list of poor assumptions and bad ideas when it comes to talent retention.
+An interesting dialogue ensued, which is why I’m putting down How to Lose Your Leaders in 10 Ways – a tongue-in-cheek list of poor assumptions and bad ideas when it comes to talent retention.

-So, here goes: You’ll lose your leaders if you …
+Here goes: You’ll lose your leaders in 10 days if you …

 - Believe a paycheck is a retention tool.
 A paycheck, alone, won’t make someone stay.

-- Act like retention is only HR’s job.
+- Acting like retention is only HR’s job.
 People don’t quit their company, they quit their managers and colleagues.
 Retention is everyone’s job.

-- Think you know what’s best for your employee’s career.
-Employees, too, should have a say in how their career develops.
+- Think that you know what’s best for your employees’ careers.
+Employees, too, should have a say.

 - Ignore the importance of culture.
-If organizational values only exist on a fancy wall poster, culture isn’t being minded.
+If organization values only exist on a fancy wall poster, culture isn’t being minded.